salmonocean/androidfw/README.md

-# androidfw
+aapt is modified to avoid compile error.
-aapt is modified to avoid compile error
+'letvTheme' in 'configChanges' is only used in EUI.